 From 2003 to 2006 he was Vice President of the World Bank, and prior to that the Bank’s Director of Development Policy (2001-2003).
 He served on the Bank’s senior management team and led the Bank’s collaboration with the United Nations and other partners as well as with key countries.
 As Director of Development Policy, he played a pivotal role in the research and strategy agenda of the Bank.

 From 1996 to 2001 he was Chief Executive and Managing Director of the Development Bank of Southern Africa and served as an advisor to President Nelson Mandela.
 He succeeded in transforming the Bank to become the leading agent of development in the 14 countries of Southern Africa.
 During this period, Goldin served on several Government committees and Boards, and was Finance Director for South Africa’s Olympic Bid.

 Previously, Goldin was Principal Economist at the European Bank for Reconstruction and Development (EBRD) in London, and Program Director at the OECD Development Centre in Paris, where he directed the Programs on Trade, Environment and Sustainable Development.

 He has a BA (Hons) and a BSc from the University of Cape Town, an MSc from the London School of Economics, and an MA and Doctorate from the University of Oxford.

 Goldin has received wide recognition for his contributions to development and research, including having been knighted by the French Government and nominated Global Leader of Tomorrow by the World Economic Forum.
-He has published over 50 articles and 22 books.
-He is the presenter of three BBC series After the Crash, Will AI Kill Development? and The Pandemic That Changed the World, and co-author of Terra Incognita: 100 Maps to Survive the Next 100 Years.
-More information can be found at iangoldin.org
+He is the presenter of three BBC series After the Crash, Will AI Kill Development? and The Pandemic That Changed the World and has published over 50 articles and 23 books, the most recent of which are Rescue: From Global Crisis to a Better World, and Terra Incognita: 100 Maps to Survive the Next 100 Years.
+More information can be found at iangoldin.org.